spachava753/kpkg/README.md

 - show installed versions
 - show binary installation candidates
 - easy to uninstall
 - complete parity with [arkade](https://github.com/alexellis/arkade) (meaning all binaries supported by arkade is also supported by kpkg)
-- check prerequisites for installations (for example, if python is required)

 # UX